 If this is activated, then the specified pre-/post-/init-optimization modules will be rearranged to the recommended ordering.

 Boolean (default true). -preOptModules+

-Sets additional pre-optimization modules to use in the back end.
+Enables additional pre-optimization modules, e.g. -preOptModules+=module1,module2 would additionally enable module1 and module2.
 See -help=optmodules for more info.

 String list (default empty). -preOptModules-